A man in a wheelchair ouside on a sunny day with a live-in carer. Image overlay Image overlay

 At Consultus Care and Nursing, we offer two distinct live-in care services for those living with a spinal injury.
 We are committed to ensuring our clients receive the right level of care that meets their needs, whilst providing choice as to how their care arrangement is managed.

-Why choose Consultus Care & Nursing?
+Why choose Consultus Care and Nursing?

 The cost of live-in spinal injury care varies depending on the level of support required and your loved one’s specific needs.
 We are committed to transparent pricing, with no hidden fees, so you know exactly what to expect.